Prices of production: "Natural" prices

 Some writers argue that Marx's production price is similar, or performs the same theoretical function, as the "natural prices" of classical political economy found, for example, in the writings of Adam Smith and David Ricardo (though the concept of natural prices is much older).
 This is the orthodox Marxist view, based on quotations where Marx says that his concept of production prices recalls the classical idea of natural prices.
 In this case, Marx's production price would be essentially a "centre of gravity" around which prices for outputs in a competitive market will fluctuate in the long run (cf. Fred Moseley's view).

 This is an interpretation within the framework of equilibrium economics, which suggests that production prices are really a kind of "equilibrium prices".
 It can be supported with some textual evidence, insofar as Marx sometimes defines the production price as the price that would apply if the supply and demand for products were balanced.
 At other times, he refers to a "long-term average price" or a "regulating price".
 He does not say precisely how these three different concepts are related.

 The main objection against equating production prices with natural prices is that Marx's concept of production prices is precisely a critique of the "natural prices".
 Support for this interpretation can be found in Capital, Volume I, where Marx criticizes and ridicules the concept of a "natural price of labour" - this concept, he argues, rests on confusions of several different economic categories.

 Similarly, in Capital, Volume III, Marx rejects the concept of a "natural" interest rate, arguing that what this really refers to is just the interest rate that results out of free competition.
 According to this argument, there is actually nothing "natural" about the allegedly "natural" prices - they are socially determined effects of capitalist production and trade.
 More importantly, the existence of production prices does not logically depend on, or presuppose, an equilibrium state.

 If the classical economists talked about the "naturalness" of price-levels, this was ultimately a theoretical apologism; they could not reconcile their labour theory of value with the theory of the distribution of capital.
 They assumed a market balance, without proving how it could exist.

 The general theory behind the concept of natural prices was that the free play of markets would, through successive adjustments in the trading process, "naturally" converge on price levels at which sellers could cover their costs and make a normal profit, while buyers could afford to buy products; with the effect, that relative labour requirements would be genuinely proportional to relative prices.
 Yet classical political economy provided no credible theory of how this process could actually occur.
-Since it confused and conflated the value of labour power with the price of labour, commodity values with their production prices, and surplus value with profit, i.e. because it mixed up values and prices, it could in the end explain the normal price levels of commodities only as "natural" phenomena.
+Since it confused and conflated the value of labour power with the price of labour, commodity values with their production prices, and surplus value with profit, i.e. because it mixed up values and prices, it could in the end explain the normal price levels of commodities only as "natural" market phenomena.